-The fairways and greens were in fine shape other than a few boggy spots on some fairways.
+The fairways were lush and the greens were fast and true.
+Hole #7 continues to be a challenge for drainage but almost all other problem areas seem to be largely corrected with updates on their irrigation systems.
 The Raven's biggest challenge seems to be keeping the cart paths from sliding down the mountainsides....a problem common to Summit County including I-70.

 The unique features of The Raven are generally wide and lush fairways, large and fine greens that are very challenging to read and great elevation changes.